kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/quick-start.md

 # Quick Start

 Through the next few examples we will teach you have to fetch data from [Punk API](https://punkapi.com/documentation/v2).
 This is a JSON based REST API.
-This will get you familiar with all the basic concepts so you can take it away working on your own project.
+You will get familiar with all the basic concepts so you can take it away working on your own project.

 ## Installation